miinto/miinto_api_client/README.md

 The Miinto Api client is a library that facilitates communication with the microservicies API in Miinto.
 This client implements `\Psr\Http\Client\ClientInterface` so  it's complied with the PSR18 standard.

-We can define few class types:
+We can define several types of classes:
 - Middleware - They are used before sending a request.
 You can modify requests header and body (e.g. Hmac signature)
 - ResponseHandler - They are used after sending a request and base on response object.
 You can modify a response object. (e.g. Error response behaviour)
 - Decoder - You can decode a response body content. (e.g. Json decoding)